The Lion of Judah

 13 June 2011

 I went to see The Lion of Judah recently.
 My girlfriend and I were the only two people in the theater!
 It's a well intended movie but I have to agree with the critics - the storyline was disjointed, animation lacking refinement with unnatural movement on flat, glitchy backgrounds (it was obvious they were on a budget), the dialogue was uneven and most of the jokes were weak.
-You could feel that the movie was trying too hard to be "cool" for the younger set.
-And we both looked at each other in surprise at the introduction of Batman jokes and the on screen posting of the url for an online t shirt store selling Batman apparel - https://www.moonatmidnight.com/batman-t-shirts.html.
-I realize that this business may have contributed funds to help with the productions, but felt that any mention of secular superheroes was inappropriate and unnecessary.
-We really think Batman is completely out of place in a film celebrating Jesus!
-While it may be true that the Dark Knight is always fighting evil and is one of the truly ethical heroes, the commercialization of this sacred theme with t shirt sales messages is appalling.
-It's also odd that they are now going to release a 3D version of the film.
-It sounds like they are hoping that the gimmick will pull in additional viewers.
 This movie will have to rely on field trips by vacation bible schools and Sunday-school teachers to regain their investment.
 The movie was pulled from the local movie theater after only one week!
 Once again, good message...mediocre execution.

 2 out of 3 people found the following review useful: